kazuar/kazuar.github.io/_posts/2017-7-24-got-remix.md

 concat_clip.write_videofile("resources/got_mix.mp4")
 {% endhighlight %}

-The result will be something like:
+The result will look something like:

 <iframe width="420" height="315" src="http://www.youtube.com/embed/hI4Ed9ejEuU" frameborder="0" allowfullscreen></iframe>

-That's it, now we have a longer version of sam in the Citadel.
+That's it, we now have a longer version of Sam working in the Citadel!

 Source code can be found on [github](https://github.com/kazuar/got_remix).